Leveling Up in the Management Skill Tree

-- The behavior of the manager is crucial here as they act as a role model.
-They can build safety by making explicit that there is uncertainty ahead, by acknowledging their fallibility and by expressing curiosity.
+- The manager’s behavior is crucial here as they act as a role model.
+They can build safety by making explicit that there is uncertainty ahead, acknowledging their fallibility, and expressing curiosity.
 In general, mistakes should be embraced and seen as opportunities to learn.

 - A good starting point to dive into this topic is the TED talk “Building a psychologically safe workplace” by Amy Edmondson.
 The article “Building psychological safety” is also worth a read.
-Camille Fournier’s Book “The Manager’s Path” has also some good advice on how to correct culture of fear.
+Camille Fournier’s Book “The Manager’s Path” also also some good advice on how to correct a culture of fear.

 - Culture of Mutual Appreciation.
 Feedback should not only be exchanged between you and your report.
-The feedback from peers is sometimes even more valuable as they work together every day.
+The peer feedback is sometimes even more valuable as they work together every day.
 Therefore, establish a feedback culture in your team.
-So the whole team is giving feedback to each other frequently.
-You, as the manager, should act as a role model and should give a lot of feedback and appreciation.
+So the whole team gives feedback to each other frequently.
+You, as the manager, should act as a role model and provide a lot of feedback and appreciation.
 Retros and dailies are good opportunities to praise.
 For instance, our daily stand-ups start with the question “What made you happy yesterday?” which often brings up some praise for a teammate.

 - Complete Peer Feedback is a dedicated meeting where all team members come together and share their appreciation and growth potential for their teammates.
 It’s a simple but powerful thing that you can do once a year.
 For details, check out my blog post about this topic.

 - Team Building Events are valuable for socializing and strengthening the relationships in the team, which is important for building trust.
 Plus, they can be great fun and events that everyone keeps in their memory.
-Those events can either be fun activities or meetings where you discuss your collaboration or exchange feedback (like the Complete Peer Feedback).
+Those events can be fun activities or meetings where you discuss your collaboration or exchange feedback (like the Complete Peer Feedback).

 Jay Signorello wrote one of the most concise and best posts about managing remote teams.
 Check it out, it’s great and a excellent starting point.
 Besides, I wrote a summary of the book “Effective Remote Work”.
-In addition, I like to highlight a few skills that are important for me:
+In addition, I like to highlight a few skills that are important to me: